 Sobeys maintains a strong national presence in the Canadian retail food and food distribution industry, operating in over 900 communities in Canada.
 The most significant risk to Sobeys is the potential for reduced revenues and profit margins as a result of increased competition.
 A failure to maintain geographic diversification to reduce the effects of localized competition could have an adverse impact on Sobeys' operating margins and results of operations.
-To successfully compete, Sobeys believes it must be customer and market-driven, be focused on superior execution and have efficient, cost-effective operational execution to evolve its strategic platform to better meet the needs of consumers looking for more affordable, better food options.
+To successfully compete, Sobeys believes it must be customer and market-driven, be focused on superior execution and have efficient, cost effective operations.
+It also believes it must invest in its existing store network, as well as its merchandising, marketing and operational execution to evolve its strategic platform to better meet the needs of consumers looking for more affordable, better food options.
 The Company further believes it must invest in merchandising initiatives to better forecast and respond to changing consumer trends.
 Any failure to successfully execute in these areas could have a material adverse impact on Sobeys' financial results.